GungunGupta14/DSA-QUESTIONS/README.md

 # DSA-QUESTIONS
- All questions of patterns, algorithms.
+this rpository consists of all questions of patterns, algorithms.